双指针技巧秒杀七道链表题目

 and l2

-are like two amino acids, and the pointer p
+resemble amino acids, and the pointer p

 Decomposing a Singly Linked List